This site is in-process and is being made public with roughly 90% of the collection on-line.

 Thumbnail images of prints in the collection appear at the top of the page for each artist.
 Clicking on the thumbnail will take you to the page containing details of that print.
 Clicking on the image of the print will allow you to see an enlarged and detailed view of the print.
 Prints embedded in the explanatory text for an artist are, generally, not prints in the collection.

-There are two indices for this site - one lists all the artists and the other is a visual index of the prints in the collection arranged by artist.
+There are two indices for this site - one lists all the artists in alphabetical order (last name first) and the other is a visual index of the prints in the collection arranged by artist.
 You can reach these indices by clicking on their icons that appear at the bottom of each page.

 The following three icons also appear on the bottom of each page as an aid to site navigation.